EridianAlpha/aave-position-manager/README.md

 A smart contract manager for Aave positions.

 1. Set a desired Health Factor.
-2. Deposit assets (ETH, WETH, wstETH, or USDC) into the position.
+2. Send assets (ETH, WETH, wstETH, or USDC) to the contract.
 3. Reinvest and rebalance the position to maintain the desired Health Factor, either manually or with a bot.
 4. Borrow and withdraw USDC from the position while maintaining the desired Health Factor.